notion/chef-prometheus-platform/README.md

 This cookbook is tested through the installation of 2 nodes in docker hosts:

-- a master with Prometheus server, Alertmanager and Node exporter
+- a master with Prometheus server, Alertmanager, Pushgateway, Node exporter and Statsd exporter
-- a worker with just Node exporter
+- a worker with Node exporter and Statsd exporter.

 This uses kitchen, docker and some monkey-patching.